Star-Lock/portable_entities/readme.txt

-# portable_entities
-A bunch of scripts to allow carrying custom entities.
+This repository contains a bunch of scripts to allow carrying custom entities.